fkooman/php-secookie/README.md

 By creating multiple `Session` objects, you can have multiple parallel sessions.

-# Security

-This library uses `bin2hex` to convert a binary random string to "hex".
-It will use the `sodium_bin2hex` function if available.
-It is highly recommended you install the `php-sodium` extension.
-It is a core extension since PHP 7.2.

 # Garbage Collection

 In order to periodically remove expired sessions from the disk, you can use the